1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals seeking to deepen their understanding of how confabulation and suggestibility affect clinical and forensic evaluations.
-The program explores the impact of suggestibility on a defendant’s competence-related abilities and provides practical insights for professionals working in a variety of settings.
-The content is relevant for those specializing in forensic assessment, clinical evaluation, or legal psychology, and is suitable for professionals at all career stages.
+This training is intended for mental health and legal professionals who want to deepen their understanding of how confabulation and suggestibility impact clinical and forensic evaluations.
+It is especially relevant for those specializing in forensic assessment, clinical evaluation, or legal psychology, and provides practical insights into how suggestibility can affect a defendant’s competence-related abilities.
+The program is suitable for professionals seeking to enhance their knowledge and skills in forensic and clinical evaluation.

 • Experience Level